pi224/banditboosting/README.md

 # Bandit Multiclass Boosting
-************details below are not necessarily correct

-A Python implementation of online multiclass boosting using VFDT as weak learners.
+A Python implementation of online bandit multiclass boosting using VFDT as weak learners.

-The algorithms are described and theoretically analazed in the following work.
+The algorithms are described and theoretically analyzed in the following work.
 ```
 Daniel T. Zhang, Young Hun Jung, Ambuj Tewari.
 Online multiclass boosting with bandit feedback.